-1 2019 Value Adjustment Board Training 2 Module 1: 3 4 Introduction and Overview 5 6 7 Training Module 1 addresses the following tenies: 8 Training Module 1 addresses the following topics:Description of This Training Under Florida Law 9 Scope and Intended Use of This Training 0 Numbers and Titles of Modules in This Training 1 Definitions and Abbreviations Used in This Training 2 Intended Audience for This Training 13 Persons Required to Take This Training But Not Complete the Exam 4 Persons Required to Complete This Training and Complete the Exam 15 The Florida Property Assessment Appeal System 16 Taxpayer RightsThe Four Sources of Florida Law 7 8 The Four Sources of Florida Law (NEW) 2019 Changes to Statutory Law 9 2018 Changes to Statutory Law 20 2017 Changes to Statutory Law 21 2016 Changes to Statutory Law 22 2015 Changes to Statutory Law 23 Statutory Law Effective Beginning With 2009 Assessments 24 Administrative Rules and Forms 25 Uniform Policies and Procedures Manual and Accompanying Documents 26 The Value Adjustment Board and Government-in-the-Sunshine 27 Complete Text of Specific Legal Provisions for Taxpayer Rights Taxpayer Rights 28 Taxpayer Rights in Section 192.0105, F.S.
-Taxpayer Rights in Rule 13D 0.001, F.A.C.
-Taxpayer Rights in Rule 13D 0.001, F.A.C.
-29 30 Taxpayer Rights in Rule 12D-9.001, F.A.C.
-Links to Resources on the Internet 31 Links to resources on the internet 32 33 Learning Objectives 34 After completing this training module, the learner should be able to: 35 36 Identify the requirements and components of this training 37 Recognize the scope and intended use of this training 38 Apply the requirements for completing the training and the exam Page 17 to 18 to 19 39 10 Recognize the components of the Florida Property Assessment Appeal System Identify and apply the provisions for taxpayer rights 10 11 Identify and apply the provisions for taxpayer rights Recognize the four sources of Florida law 12 Identify the changes enacted in the new statutory law 13 Recognize the components of the new rules and forms
+1 2 80 .
+1 1 .
+4 3 Introduction and Overview 4 5 introduction and Overview 6 7 Training Module 1 addresses the following topics: 8 Description of This Training Under Florida Law 9 Scope and Intended Use of This Training 10 Numbers and Titles of Modules in This Training Definitions and Abbreviations Used in This Training l1 l2 Definitions and Abbreviations Used in This TrainingIntended Audience for This Training 13 Persons Required to Take This Training But Not Complete the Exam 14 Persons Required to Complete This Training and Complete the Exam 15 The Florida Property Assessment Appeal System 16 Taxpayer Rights 17 The Four Sources of Florida Law 18 (NEW) 2020 Changes to Statutory Law 19 (NEW) 2019 Changes to Statutory Law 20 2018 Changes to Statutory Law 2017 Changes to Statutory Law 21 2017 Changes to Statutory Law 22 2016 Changes to Statutory Law 23 24 2015 Changes to Statutory Law Statutory Law Effective Beginning With 2009 Assessments 2 4 25 Statutory Law Effective Beginning With 2009 Assessments Administrative Rules and Forms 26 Uniform Policies and Procedures Manual and Accompanying Documents 27 The Value Adjustment Board and Government-in-the-Sunshine 28 Complete Text of Specific Legal Provisions for Taxpayer Rights 29 Taxpayer Rights in Section 192.0105, F.S.
+30 Taxpayer Rights in Rule 12D-9.001, F.A.C.
+31 Links to Resources on the Internet 32 33 Learning Objectives 34 25 Learning Objectives After completing this training module, the learner should be able to: 35 36 After completing this training module, the learner should be able to.
+37 Identify the requirements and components of this training 38 Recognize the scope and intended use of this training 39 Apply the requirements for completing the training and the exam 10 Recognize the components of the Florida Property Assessment Appeal System 11 Identify and apply the provisions for taxpayer rights 12 Recognize the four sources of Florida law 13 Identify the changes enacted in the new statutory law 14 Recognize the components of the new rules and forms

-- Identify the components of the Uniform Policies and Procedures Manual and Accompanying Documents - Recognize the requirements for Government-in-the-Sunshine in proceedings of the value adjustment board - · Identify internet resources for administrative reviews
+- Identify the components of the Uniform Policies and Procedures Manual and Accompanying Documents - Recognize the requirements for Government-in-the-Sunshine in proceedings of the value adjustment board - Identify internet resources for administrative reviews